IAIK/Picnic/README.md

 Cross-compiling to Windows using MinGW
 --------------------------------------

-Using MinGW Picnic can be cross-compiled from Linux to Windows.
+Using MinGW, Picnic can be cross-compiled from Linux to Windows.
 First create a `cmake` toolchain file with the following content:
 ```
 SET(CMAKE_SYSTEM_NAME Windows)